 This is achieved by monitoring pleadings filed at court, conducting enquiries, filing reports, appearing in court during the hearing of the application or trial, and providing mediation services in respect of disputes over the parental rights and responsibilities of fathers of children born out of wedlock.

+In certain instances, the Family Advocate also assists the courts in matters involving domestic violence and maintenance.
 Furthermore, litigants are obliged to mediate their disputes before resorting to litigation.
 Unmarried fathers can approach the Family Advocate directly for assistance without instituting any litigation.